Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 shoulder mobility exercises

-Now that stretches are out of the way and your body is effectively warmed up, here are some simple mobility exercises to help rehabilitate your tight shoulders:
+Now that stretches are out of the way and your body is warmed up, here are some mobility exercises to support mobility if your shoulders feel tight:

 • Shoulder Pass-Through

-Also known as a PVC pass-through, it is a simple yet great workout that helps with mobility and engages the muscles around the area.
-While the workout is often done with a PVC pipe, you can use a broom or stick if you do not have access to this pipe.
+Also known as a PVC pass-through, it is a simple exercise that can help support shoulder mobility and engage the muscles around the area.
+While it’s often done with a PVC pipe, you can use a broom or stick if you don’t have access to one.

 1. Begin by standing with your feet shoulder-width apart.